raux/raux.github.io/content/about/_index.md

 ---
 <!--more-->
 # Bio
 Raula Gaikovina Kula received the PhD degree from NAIST, Japan in 2013.
-Originally from Papua New Guinea, I am a Japanese Software Engineering researcher from Nara.
+Originally from Papua New Guinea, I am a Software Engineering researcher.
 My interests vary from travelling, BBQs, fishing, and some music, sport and leisure along the way!

 I was research assistant professor with Osaka University in 2013, then became an Assistant Profesor at NAIST in 2017.